 Carriers won’t do charity work, and brokers are doing everything that they can to pad their margins.
 This is what creates the polarizing environment of booking loads.
 One side of the equation is trying to push rates up, and the other is trying to push them down.

 The war in Ukraine has placed pressure on diesel prices.
 The fuel surcharges that go into the rates paid to carriers are going up.
 However, the line haul price has been decreasing for close to a year now.
 There is an excess capacity of drivers but the decrease in demand has made it a shipper’s market.
 Shippers are the ones setting the price of truckload shipments and driving rates down in their favor.

 Consumer demand has fallen in recent months due to the COVID-19 pandemic.
-There is an excess amount of trucking capacity, which are searching for loads.
-It’s easy to find a truck, yet, the negotiating process for rates has become a bit more dicey.
+There is an excess amount of trucking capacity, which is searching for loads.
+It’s easy to find a truck, yet, the negotiating process for rates has become a bit dicier.
 Truckers are trying to maximize their revenue to cover costs.

 While the rates for truckloads have decreased, it has made it one of the cheaper for shippers.
 The future of shipping looks to be volatile, but a few things are certain at the moment.
 Shipping FTL allows for better use of resources, reduced transit-times, and cost savings.